-The School for Conflict Analysis and Resolution relies on the support and guidance from alumni and partners serving on the S-CAR Advisory Board.
+The Jimmy and Rosalynn Carter School for Peace and Conflict Resolution relies on the support and guidance from alumni and partners serving on the Carter School Advisory Board.
 This group of volunteer leaders are an important bridge between the academy and broader community.

 Rebecca Cataldi is a conflict resolution specialist and trainer, and serves as Senior Program Officer at the International Center for Religion & Diplomacy (ICRD), where her work has focused on facilitating conflict resolution and countering violent extremism (CVE) initiatives in Yemen, engaging madrasa and interfaith leaders in Pakistan, supporting reconciliation efforts among Syrians, developing peacebuilding and CVE curricular materials, and furthering other initiatives to counter violent extremism.

-Ms. Cataldi is a summa cum-laude graduate of Georgetown University’s School of Foreign Service and holds an M.S. in Conflict Analysis and Resolution from George Mason University’s School for Conflict Analysis and Resolution.
+Ms. Cataldi is a summa cum-laude graduate of Georgetown University’s School of Foreign Service and holds an M.S. in Conflict Analysis and Resolution from George Mason University’s Carter School.
 She has served as a conflict resolution trainer for the U. S. Department of State’s Speaker/Specialist Program, the Luminari youth program, and the Arlington County Jail through Offender Aid and Restoration, and as a facilitator of Western-Muslim World dialogue with the Soliya Connect Program.
 She is the founder of the American-Islamic Friendship Project and has engaged in cultural exchange, interfaith, educational, peacebuilding, and other initiatives in more than 50 countries, including Pakistan, Yemen, Syria, Libya, Egypt, Morocco, Lebanon, Jordan, Oman, Qatar, Indonesia, Thailand, Japan, Cote d’Ivoire, Cuba, Chile, Australia, and the United States.

 Alan can be reached at firstname.lastname@example.org and 703-569-1549.

-Sean Heravi is an S-CAR alumnus and military veteran.
-He served previously as the student representative to the S-CAR Advisory Board before he graduated.
+Sean Heravi is a Carter School alumnus and military veteran.
+He served previously as the student representative to the Carter School Advisory Board before he graduated.
 His MS thesis titled: “Ayatollah Resilience: The Iranian Model for Regime Survival,” focuses on informal networks in Iran and their influence on authoritarian resilience.
-During his time at S-CAR, he honed an interest in power relations, state building, and religious conflicts after completing several courses on these topics and a yearlong seminar titled: “The Political Economy of Civil Wars.”
+During his time at the Carter School, he honed an interest in power relations, state building, and religious conflicts after completing several courses on these topics and a yearlong seminar titled: “The Political Economy of Civil Wars.”
 He recently completed a month long intensive experiential learning course in Yogyakarta, Indonesia that incorporated ethnographic research and an analysis of political Islam at the local universities.

 Sean holds a BA in Political Science from Penn State University and has held several internships relative to international security and conflict resolution, including a fellowship at the Center for Complex Operations within the National Defense University.
 His background is in terrorism and international security with a regional focus on the Middle East and North Africa.
 Before his academic pursuit, he completed four years of honorable service in the United States Marine Corps as a member of 3rd Fleet Antiterrorism Security Team Company (F.A.S.T.
 CO.) and was stationed in Guantanamo Bay, Cuba